Colorado Guide to Mechanic’s Liens

 By: Griffiths Law

-This article is designed to give a general overview of the way in which mechanic’s lien law is used and the benefits and pitfalls the contractor or owner may encounter.
+This article is designed to give a general overview of how mechanic’s lien law is used and the benefits and pitfalls the contractor or owner may encounter.
 As always, seek the advice of a competent attorney who has the knowledge and experience of this field of expertise.
 You will see that the article covers some basic real estate law principles which underpin the workings of mechanic’s lien law and should provide some insight as to the reasons for treating a mechanic’s lien with great caution.

 A lien is a right which another person may have on your property.
 This lien right can be granted to the lienholder through a voluntary agreement, or it can arise by operation of law.
 The most common example of a lien right arising through a voluntary agreement is a mortgage or deed of trust (also referred to as a voluntary or consensual lien).
 In this example, the lender will require security for the loan which you need to purchase your property.
 As the property owner, you agree that the lender will have a lien over your property.
 In the event that you default, then the lender has the legal right to foreclose and sell your property to recover the amount which you owe.
 This agreement is recorded against your property with the clerk and recorder for the county in which your property is situated.
 Many lien rights can arise by operation of law (also referred to as involuntary or non-consensual liens).
 Common examples include a judgment lien (where a creditor obtains a judgment against you for an unpaid debt, credit card debts being amongst the most common), homeowner association assessment liens (for non-payment of any assessments due to the homeowners association), Internal Revenue Service liens (for unpaid federal taxes).
 All of these liens will be recorded against your property with the clerk and recorder for the county in which your property is situated.
 A mechanic’s lien falls into the second category – more about this later.